NOAA-PSL/score-monitoring/README.md

 ### **5. Connect score-db and score-hv**

 Once the score-db and score-hv packages are downloaded from step 1, score-db must be made aware of the location of score-hv.
-This can be done by running the bash script found in the top level of the score-db repository called score__db_utils.sh, if the repositories are in the same folder.
+This can be done by running the bash script found in the top level of the score-db repository called score_db_utils.sh, if the repositories are in the same folder.
 Note, if running on the clusters, this call will also load the anaconda3 module.

 ```
 source score_db_utils.sh
 ```

-If the score-db and score-hv modules are not located in the same file, you must manually connect score-db and score-hv using the following code:
+If the score-db and score-hv repositories are not located in the same directory, you must manually connect score-db and score-hv using the following code:

 ```
 export SCORE_DB_HOME_DIR=$( cd -- "$( dirname -- "${BASH_SOURCE[0]}" )" &> /dev/null && pwd )